wjbryant/taboverride/README.md

 *Note: The [jQuery plugin](https://github.com/wjbryant/jquery.taboverride) may already provide the functionality you need.*

+## Building the Project

+This project uses [Grunt](https://github.com/gruntjs/grunt) to manage the build process.
+Everything required to build the project can be installed via [npm](https://npmjs.org/).
+Run `npm install` from the root directory of the project to install all the dependencies.
+Then run `grunt` to start the build.

+*Note: Currently, on Windows, `npm install` will fail when trying to install a dependency from a Git URL if `git.exe` is not in the `PATH`.
+A workaround is to use a Git-enabled shell from [GitHub for Windows](http://windows.github.com/) or [Git for Windows](http://msysgit.github.com/).
+Alternatively, Git for Windows can be installed with the "Run Git and included Unix tools from the Windows Command Prompt" option.*

 ## Browser Support

 IE 6+, Firefox, Chrome, Safari, Opera 10.50+